|Syriac Orthodox Church||Catholicate History||The Hierarchy||Syriac Orthodox Links|

 Consecration of the Patriarch of Antioch

-(Click here for the Speech made by His Beatitude at the Enthronement Ceremony of the Patriarch of Antioch & all the East on September 14, 1980).
+(Link - Speech by His Beatitude at the Enthronement Ceremony of the Patriarch of Antioch & all the East on September 14, 1980).

 His Beatitude Mor Baselios Paulose II, Catholicos of the East leading the enthronement ceremony of

 the Patriarch of Antioch & all the East, H.H.
 Mor Ignatius Zakka I Iywas

 on Sep 14, 1980 at the St.George Cathedral, Damascus, Syria